What is the history of mobile phones?

 - 2000 – BlackBerry releases their 857 which supported email and web browsing starting BlackBerry’s reign as the business phone king.
 It has a monochrome screen and did not have telephone capabilities.

 - 2003 – 3G networks start being adopted worldwide, enabling access to the internet as we know it from a mobile phone.
 3G can reach speeds of anywhere between 144Kbps all to way up to 20-40Mbps.

 - 2007 – The groundbreaking iPhone is released by Apple.
 The iPhone range has gone on to sell over 2 billion units around the world.
 The iPhone 2G was the first of its kind to ditch the stylus and physical keyboard in favour of display users could directly interact with – which of course is still the standard today.

 - 2009 – O2 successfully demonstrates a 4G connection, providing internet speeds of up to 150Mbps.
 This is 5-7 times faster than 3G and allowed for reliable streaming of music and movies almost anywhere.

-- 2012 - Text messages reach their peak in the UK with over 151 billion being sent per month.
-Since then, the introduction of IM (instant messaging) has meant less SMS messages are being sent each month in favor of the free internet alternative.
+- 2012 – Text messages reach their peak in the UK with over 151 billion being sent per month.
+Since then, the introduction of IM (instant messaging) has meant fewer SMS messages are being sent each month in favour of the free internet alternative.

 - 2017 – Over 55% of emails are opened on mobile phones, rather than computers.
 Smartphones also account for around half of website traffic.